Jewish Renaissance

 Jewish Renaissance is a quarterly cultural magazine, founded in October 2001, covering Jewish culture, arts and communities in Britain and beyond.
 It is edited by Rebecca Taylor, a former News Editor at Time Out London.

 Scope and content

 The magazine focuses on the arts – visual arts and architecture, music, cinema, theatre and literature in Europe and in Israel – as well as on Jewish identity and relations with other cultures and religions.
 In each issue there is a 10–16 page illustrated feature (now called Passport) on a different Jewish community around the world, drawing on historical material, contemporary interviews, and a cultural events listing, among other content.
-The October 2012 issue, for instance, looked at the Jewish community in Brazil, in January 2014, Jews in Krakow, Poland, in April 2016, the community in Brighton and, in July 2017, the Jews of Gibraltar.
+The October 2012 issue, for instance, looked at the Jewish community in Brazil, in January 2014, Jews in Kraków, Poland, in April 2016, the community in Brighton and, in July 2017, the Jews of Gibraltar.